Little Crow: Education in Kaposia

 Little Crow's main motive for inviting Williamson was probably education.
 He valued the education he had received at the mission school in Lac qui Parle, and wanted a similar experience for his own children in Kaposia.
-His Mdewakanton relatives from Lac qui Parle who had moved with him to Kaposia, such as Lorenzo Lawrence, had also lobbied for schools, even though the villagers themselves had opposed education in the past.
+His Wahpekute relatives from Lac qui Parle who had moved with him to Kaposia, such as Lorenzo Lawrence, had also lobbied for schools, even though the villagers themselves had opposed education in the past.
 During the winters of 1846–47 and 1847–48, Little Crow and two of his younger half-brothers regularly attended Williamson's new mission school in Kaposia.
 In the first year, 54 students enrolled, with an average of 12 students attending classes on any given day.
 By the second year, average daily attendance was up to 30 students a day.
 One of the late Joseph Renville's daughters, Marguerite Renville, taught most of the classes.

-However, trouble began after Indian agent Bruce recommended in 1847 that the government offer its own educational programs in the Mdewakanton villages.
-The 1837 land cession treaty signed with the United States had specified that US$5,000 a year would be set aside in an educational fund for the Mdewakanton Dakota controlled by the government, instead of being paid out in annuities.
+However, trouble began after Indian agent Bruce recommended in 1847 that the government offer its own educational programs in the Wahpekute villages.
+The 1837 land cession treaty signed with the United States had specified that US$5,000 a year would be set aside in an educational fund for the Wahpekute Dakota controlled by the government, instead of being paid out in annuities.
 Very little of this money had been spent, and soon there were disputes over how exactly the educational fund should be allocated.
 As word spread that schools would be built, the traders encouraged the Dakota to oppose them, hoping that if enough people complained, the government would have no choice but to distribute the funds to individuals rather than investing in schools, which would in turn benefit the traders.
 Suspicion also grew as to whether the missionaries had been benefitting from the educational fund all along.
 Williamson denied that he was interested in any government support, although he had received small grants in the past.
 Little Crow once again threw his support behind the mission school in January 1849, but by the spring of 1849, even the chief and his supporters seemed to have lost interest, and stopped attending classes.